Ritu Moni: Career

 Moni made her ODI debut against Pakistan on 20 August 2012 and her T20I debut against Ireland on 28 August 2012.
 In October 2018, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In August 2019, she was named in Bangladesh's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In November 2019, she was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
 The Bangladesh team beat Sri Lanka by two runs in the final to win the gold medal.

 In January 2020, she was named in Bangladesh's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In November 2021, she was named in Bangladesh's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
-In January 2022, she was named in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
-Later the same month, she was named in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.
+In January 2022, she was named in Bangladesh's team both for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia and the 2022 Women's Cricket World Cup in New Zealand.

 She was also part of the Bangladesh squad for the 2024 ICC Women's T20 World Cup, and the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.